winniekwoknorth/cookingEventPlatform/README.md

 http://localhost:5173/
 It have to be http://localhost:5173/

-Start exploring the cuisine world.
+Start exploring the cuisine world for free for limited time.